Gerald Thomas Bergan: Bishop of Des Moines

 On March 24, 1934, Bergan was appointed the third bishop of the Diocese of Des Moines by Pope Pius XI.
 He received his episcopal consecration at the Cathedral of St. Mary of the Immaculate Conception on June 13, 1934, from Cardinal George Mundelein, with Bishops Joseph Schlarman and Henry Rohlman serving as co-consecrators.
 As bishop, Bergan established a diocesan newspaper called The Messenger.

 At the Ninth National Eucharistic Congress in St. Paul, Minnesota, in 1941, Bergan spoke on labor-management relations.
 Bergan asserted that the employer must engage with workers in collective bargaining.
 He also called for a single union for both labor and capital, and suggested that senior employees should have a share in the management of an enterprise.

 Archbishop of Omaha

 Bergan was named by Pius XII as the second archbishop of Omaha on February 7, 1948.
 During his administration, the archdiocese spent over $80 million on schools, churches, and hospitals.
 This activity gained Bergen the nickname of "building bishop".
 Between 1962 and 1965, Bergan attended all four sessions of the Second Vatican Council in Rome.

-Retirement and legacy
+Retirement

 On June 11, 1969, Pope Paul VI accepted Bergan's resignation as archbishop of Omaha and appointed him as titular archbishop of Tacarata.
-He resigned his titular see on January 28, 1971.Gerald Bergan died in Omaha on July 12, 1972, at age 80.
+He resigned his titular see on January 28, 1971, and died in Omaha on July 12, 1972, at age 80.

+Legacy

-The following institutions are named after Bergen.
+The following institutions are named after Bergen: